-Like many of the Group's competitors, it possesses extensive technical knowledge about its products.
-The Group's know-how is a significant independent asset, which may not be protected by intellectual property rights such as patents, but is protected only by keeping it secret.
+Like many of its competitors, the Group possesses extensive technical knowledge about its products.
+The Group's know-how is a significant independent asset, which may not be protected by intellectual property rights such as patents, but is protected only by secrecy.
 As a result, the Group cannot be certain that its know-how will remain confidential in the long run.
 In the case of gearboxes, Hansen Transmissions has a number of patents in respect of certain of its products, as set out in the section of this Offering Circular entitled "Business - Intellectual Property Rights and Technical Know-How".
 Most employees of Hansen Transmissions have a contract in which a confidentiality clause is included.
 The confidentiality agreement is not limited in time.
-In a number of cases there is also a non-competition clause foreseen in the contract that prevents the employee to join a competitor.
-This clause is limited in time, in some cases one year, in some other cases two years and is callable by Hansen Transmissions at the time when the employee leaves the company.
+In a number of cases there is also a non-competition clause in the contract that prevents employees joining a competitor.
+This clause is limited in time, in some cases to one year, in other cases two years following leaving the company.

 Even if every possible precaution, whether contractual or otherwise, is taken to protect confidential technical knowledge about the Group's products or its business, there is still a danger that such information may be disclosed to others or become public knowledge in circumstances beyond its control.
-In the event that confidential technical information or know-how about its products or its business becomes available to third parties or to the public, the Group's competitive advantage over other companies in the wind energy and gearbox industry could be harmed, which could have a material adverse effect on its current business, future prospects, financial condition and results of operations.
+In the event that confidential technical information or know-how about its products or its business becomes available to third parties or to the public, the Group's competitive advantage over other companies in the wind energy and gearbox industry could be harmed, which could have a material adverse effect on its business, future prospects, financial condition and results of operations.